-3. DISTRIBUTION OF PROFITS
+3. DISTRIBUTION OF PROFIT

-IBERDROLA's board of directors plans to submit for approval at the General Shareholders' Meeting the following distribution of 2018 profit and prior years' profit and loss:
+IBERDROLA's Board of Directors has agreed to submit for the approval of the shareholders at their General Meeting the following distribution of 2019 profit and prior years' profit and loss:

-Thousands of Euros 2018
+Thousands of Euros 2019

 Basis of distribution

-prior years' profit and loss 8,070,225
+Retained earnings 8,732,387

-Profit for 2018 991,768
+Profit for 2019 2,848,815

-Total 9,061,993
+Total 11,581,202

 Distribution:

 To Legal reserves -

-To dividends Amount to be determined resulting from summing: (a) the total interim dividend and (b) the result of multiplying the complimentary dividend by the total number of shares that the holders have decided to receive as cash remuneration under the framework of the first execution of the Iberdrola scrip dividend system
+To dividends Amount to be determined resulting from adding: (a) the total interim dividend and (b) the result of multiplying the complimentary dividend by the total number of shares that the holders have decided to receive as cash remuneration under the framework of the first execution of the Iberdrola Flexible Remuneration system for 2020.

 To prior years' profit and loss Amount to be determined resulting from deducting amounts earmarked for the legal reserves and dividends from the basis of distribution

-Total 9,061,993
+Total 11,581,202

-IBERDROLA's board of directors has agreed to propose at the General Shareholders' Meeting, the distribution, chargeable to the results of 2018 and the prior years' profit and loss from previous years, a gross dividend whose gross amount will be the same as the following amounts:
+IBERDROLA's Board of Directors has agreed to propose at the General Shareholders' Meeting, the distribution, chargeable to the results of 2019 and the prior years' profit and loss from previous years, a gross dividend whose gross amount will be the same as the following amounts:

-- (a) Euros 131.426 that were paid out in an interim dividend for 2018 paid on 5 February 2019 to the holders of 870,368,973 IBERDROLA shares that chose to receive their remuneration in cash under the framework of the second execution of the Iberdrola scrip dividend system corresponding to 2017 through the collection of an amount corresponding to the 2018 dividend paid of 0.151 gross euros per share; and - (b) the amount to be determined by multiplying: - the gross amount per share that, in complimentary dividends for 2018, the Company will distribute under the framework of the first execution of the 2019 Iberdrola scrip dividend system (the complimentary dividend); by - (ii) the total number of shares that shareholders have chosen to receive the complimentary dividend under the framework of the first execution of the Iberdrola scrip dividend.
+- (a) Euros 238,559 thousand that were paid out in an interim dividend paid on 5 February 2020 to the holders of 1,419,991,945 IBERDROLA shares that chose to receive their remuneration in cash under the framework of the second execution of the Iberdrola Flexible Remuneration system corresponding to 2019 through the collection of an amount corresponding to dividend paid of 0.168 gross Euros per share; and - (b) the amount to be determined by multiplying: - (i) the gross amount per share that, in complimentary dividends for 2019, the Company will distribute under the framework of the first execution of the 2020 Iberdrola Flexible Remuneration system (the complimentary dividend), and will be equal to the cash remuneration; by - (ii) the total number of shares upon which the holders have opted for receiving the complimentary dividend within the first execution of the Iberdrola Flexible Remuneration system.

-On the reporting date of these annual accounts, it is not possible specify the amount of the Dividend cannot be determined.
+On the date of authorisation of these annual accounts, it is not possible to determine the amount of the complimentary dividend or, consequently, the amount of the Dividend.